 Montenegro has been working hard on improving its quality of life, business climate, stability, and safety.
 It became a member of NATO in 2017 and is on its way to joining the European Union.
 Many procedures related to doing business have been simplified, with international investors enjoying the same rights as the domestic ones.
 Actually, in the new World Bank report ‘Doing Business 2020’, Montenegro was ranked 50th among 190 countries, based on ‘ease of doing business’ criteria.
 Apart from that, Montenegro was Best ranked in region on Global Index of Economic Openness list, an annual report published by the UK-based Legatum institute.
 And to prove all of this, Montenegro is home to some of the largest investment projects in Europe right now, numerous world-known hotel brands (such as Hilton, Aman, Regent, Sheraton, Chedi, Melia, Falkensteiner, Iberostar) while many others are starting or finishing their projects, such as Ritz Carlton and One&Only.
 Large international corporations, such as Deloitte, Microsoft, Coca Cola, KPMG, Ernst&Young, together with well known international banks such as OTP, ERSTE, NLB, etc, are already operating in the country.
 Apart from the business side, Montenegro boasts a rich historical and cultural heritage, beautiful nature, mild climate and 280 sunny days per year, which makes it very attractive as holiday and second-home destination.

 The Montenegrin economy was noted to be one of the fastest-growing economies in Europe, with economic growth rates in 2017 and 2018 being 4.7% and 4.9% respectively.
-Thanks to an open approach to economy within a business-friendly environment, Montenegro has attracted a lot of Foreign Direct Investments (FDI) over the years.
-The tTotal net inflow of FDIs in the first nine months of 2019 was €227.3 million, which is 48% more than during the same period last year.
-With the launch of the new Citizenship by Investment program earlier this year, interest in the country is expected to increase even more.
-In 2019, Montenegro was listed among best 6 markets for overseas property investment.
+Thanks to an open approach to the economy within a business-friendly environment, Montenegro has attracted a lot of Foreign Direct Investment (FDI) over the years.
+The total net inflow of FDI in the first nine months of 2019 was €227.3 million, which was 48% more than during the same period the previous year.
+With the launch of the new Citizenship by Investment program, interest in the country has increased even more.
+In 2019, Montenegro was listed among the best 6 markets for overseas property investment.

 Opening a company in Montenegro is simple and fast.
 With the introduction of a one-stop system, when registering in the Central Register of economic entities, the new companies are automatically registered in the registers of Statistical Office, Taxpayers, Customs payers and, optionally, VAT and excise taxpayers and the entire process of establishing a company is completed within 5 to 10 days.
 The investor may establish a company on his own, but it is recommended due to time frames and administration that this step is performed by either a law firm or bookkeeping agency.
 This service (establishing a company) ranges between €700 and €1,500 (stamp design, accounts opening etc).